commonCereal/miso/README.md

 - So technically with respect to Dart, it'd be called multi-isolating
 - Multi-ISOlating => MISO 🍜
 - bonus: I happen to love miso ramen.
-- QED I'm dumb
+- QED I have the dumb

-* came about from a need in a personal project, though don't entirely need it atm so not doing too much in here until I need to.
+\* came about from a need in a personal project, though don't entirely need it atm so not doing too much in here until I need to.
 Just playing around for now.